-People with sickle cell disease have an increased risk of developing certain infections, including pneumonia, blood stream infections, meningitis, and bone infections.
+People with sickle cell disease have an increased risk of developing certain infections.
+They include pneumonia, blood stream infections, meningitis, and bone infections.
 In people with sickle cell disease, the spleen does not work correctly.
-The spleen is an organ in the abdomen that helps protect against infection by filtering bacteria from the bloodstream and by producing antibodies.
-Early in life, sickle cells clog the blood vessels in the spleen leading to damage and poor protection against infection.
+The spleen is an organ in the abdomen that helps protect against infection.
+It filters bacteria from the bloodstream and by producing antibodies.
+Early in life, sickle cells clog the blood vessels in the spleen.
+This leads to damage and poor protection against infection.

 Common symptoms of an infection

 - Fever—temperature of 100.4 degrees F (38.3o C) or higher

 - Cough, chest pain, trouble breathing